-Strategy 1.2.1 Provide, maintain and improve functional Nyngan Pool facilities to cater for a variety of users.
-Activities 2025/26 i Maintain public pool facilities and best practice standards ii Continue to make the pool more accessible and encourage usage by the wider community i Investigate and apply for appropriate grant funding to improve and develop existing buildings ii Investigate and apply for appropriate grant funding to improve and develop existing grounds and facilities iii Maintain sporting grounds to a high standard iv Consult with user groups to ensure that facilities are maintained and improved to suit their requirements
+Strategy 1.2.1 Pro vide, maintain and improve functional Nyngan Pool facilities to cater for a variety of users.
+Activities 2025/26 i Maintain public pool facilities and best practice standards ii Continue to make the pool more accessible and encourage usage by the wider community

-Ma intain and improve our parks, gardens and playgrounds to promote their use and enjoyment by the whole community and our visitors.
+Stra strategy 1.2.2 Mai laintain and improve our parks, gardens and playgrounds to promote their use and enjoyment by the whole community and our visitors.
 Activities 2025/26 ii Continue to maintain and upgrade parks and reserves iii Management and maintenance of the cemetery in accordance with the Cemetery Policy